 The All-Conquering Importance of Preparation

-Ok, I’d like to put something squarely on your radar: The all-conquering importance of preparation.
+Ok, we’d like to put something squarely on your radar: The all-conquering importance of preparation.

 You cannot over-prepare.
 Every minute you spend preparing will pay you back richly.
 Successful candidates are always better prepared than unsuccessful ones.
 That’s a simple fact.